-People who suffer from physical illnesses often seek help from doctors, but people who suffer from mental health problems, such as depression and anxiety, may not know what is going on and may not know what to do with these difficulties.
-People may also be worried about stigma attached to mental health issues.
+People who suffer from physical illnesses will often seek help from a doctor but people who suffer from mental health issues , such as depression and anxiety, may not know what is going on and may not know what to do with these difficult feelings.
+People may also be worried about the stigma attached to mental health issues.

-You and your loved ones do not need to suffer in silence or alone.
-There is help and those who seek treatment often feel better.
+You and your loved one however does not need to suffer in silence or alone.
+There is help and those who seek treatment can begin to feel better.

 The prevalence rate is comparable with the rate of mood disorders in China and western countries.
 However, among those who met the criteria for MADD, only about 16% sought mental health treatment during the year prior to when the survey was conducted1.

-There are various reasons why individuals suffer from depression and anxiety.
-It could be a combination of different factors that include genetic make-up, chemical imbalance, psychosocial history, trauma, and stress.
-Some may require help from medication.
-Some may benefit from psychotherapy.
-Some may need support from both medication and therapy.
+There are many reasons why individuals suffer from depression and anxiety.
+It can be a combination of several factors that include genetic make-up, chemical imbalance, psychosocial history, trauma, and stress.
+The most common way to treat depression is by means of therapy and in some case medication and/or both.